tsuyoshiiwataRR/NEWS_LLM_UT_RR/README.md

 ### Notebook

-The notebook used for the research paper experimentations / results is `notebook/negraph.ipynb`.
+The notebook used for the research paper experimentations / results is `negraph.ipynb`.

 ### Data